|

 site search by freefind |

 Gymnastics conditioning plans are one area that a lot of gyms "wing," but at a cost.
-You would never hire someone off the street to coach your level 10 athletes.
+You would never hire someone off the street to coach your top level athletes.
 Why, then, would you allow someone who isn't an expert in exercise physiology design your team's conditioning program?
-Just having been an athlete yourself isn't enough.
-Gymnastics is arguably the most physically demanding sport in the world, and we are dealing with young developing bodies.
-They deserve the best information you can possibly gather to optimize their health and results as well as the time they are investing in the sport.
+Just having been an athlete yourself that did the conditioning your coach gave you isn't enough.

 Why else is having scientifically based gymnastics conditioning plans so important?
 Well, it's one of the only things you can control in gymnastics.